 Child custody is a general term used to address parents' legal and/or physical custody of their child.
 Other terms with more specific definitions are used throughout the United States, and those terms will depend on your jurisdiction.
 Examples of legal terms include parenting time or allocation of parental responsibilities.
 Regardless of the legal term used in your state, we all understand that child custody most often refers to the legal and physical custody of your child.
 This is a very touchy subject and can become highly contentious during a divorce.
 Having an order in place is critical to ensure your child's rights, your rights, and the other parent's responsibilities are outlined, upheld, and enforced.

 If you do not have a custody order in place in New York, it is in your best option to petition for one.
 Though parents might get along today and share custody in a way that mutually works, you never know what tomorrow will bring.
-At The Abeel Firm PLLC, our child custody lawyer in Western New York will guide you through the process, represent your interests and the best interests of the child, and follow up to make sure the order is implemented.
+At The Abeel Firm PLLC, our child custody lawyers in Western New York will guide you through the process, represent your interests and the best interests of the child, and follow up to make sure the order is implemented.
 When a parent fails to adhere to the order, steps inside and outside the courtroom can be taken to enforce and––in some instances —modify the order.
 Contact us today at (716) 250-0681 to schedule a Consultation.

 Enforcement of New York Child Custody Court Orders